KararTY/BeFriendlier-Web/README.md

     * Profiles can be setup to be global or channel-specific.
     * Only one global profile.
     * Only one profile per channel.
-    * Setup asks you a few questions to better "match" you with other users.
   * Profiles also accessible via web link.
   * Choose between global results or channel results.
   * On "match", users are **whispered** the username of the person they matched with.

-Stay tuned.

-### Deadline: Meh.

 ## Features
   * Website profile page,